 For unaccompanied minors who are beneficiaries of international protection, IGI-DAI collaborates with DGASPC and NGO representatives.
 They establish the integration plan for the children and implement the activities included in the plan.[15]

-In Timișoara, according to AIDRom the courses are held by a Romanian language teacher from the ISJ, twice a week.
-They have no knowledge whether there is a division into specific groups in these courses.
+In Timișoara, according to AIDRom the courses are held by a Romanian language teacher from the ISJ, once a week.
+They are grouped based on their age and knowledge of Romanian language.
 They are addressed in particular to the beneficiaries in the integration program for whom participation in this course is mandatory for the successful completion of the integration program.
-It was also reported that the courses were held online, depending on the restrictions in place, and sometimes were also cancelled.[16]
-AIDRom also organises Romanian language classes in the same way as the ICAR Foundation.
+It was also reported that the courses were held online, depending on the restrictions in place, and sometimes were also cancelled.[20]
+AIDRom also organises Romanian language classes twice a week in the same way as the ICAR Foundation, online and in person.

 Rădăuţi: As of September 2019, beneficiaries were grouped based on their age, but they were not grouped on their level of education or level of Romanian language knowledge.
 The classes are held on Monday and Thursday for children and on Wednesday for adults.
 During the summer break the Romanian language course was not held.
 On the other hand, ICAR Foundation is also organising Romanian language courses.
 These courses are framed on the needs, level of education and knowledge of Romanian language of the beneficiaries.
 Before starting the course, beneficiaries have to take a test.

-Şomcuta Mare: Romanian language courses are held 3 times a week in the Regional Centre with beneficiaries of international protection and asylum seekers, by a teacher from ISJ.
-They are grouped on the basis of their age and education level.
-The pandemic had a major impact on the language courses, according to LADO/ASSOC these were held online and children had no laptops or other devices.[17]
+Şomcuta Mare: Romanian language courses are held 3 times a week in the Regional Centre with beneficiaries of international protection by a teacher from ISJ.
+The language courses are held for adults and if there is a high number of beneficiaries they are grouped based on their nationality and Romanian language skills, according to the director of the centre.

 AIDRom also organises Romanian language classes in the same way as the ICAR Foundation.

-In Giurgiu, according to JRS representatives the Romanian language classes were held by AIDRom for asylum seekers and beneficiaries of international protection.
-Around 12 persons participated in the courses in 2021.
-The director of Giurgiu Regional Centre mentioned that the preparatory course for learning the Romanian language takes place at the Tudor Vianu Theoretical High School in Giurgiu, for one year, twice a week for two hours; a number of 10 minors, beneficiaries of a form of international protection, were enrolled.
+In Giurgiu, according to AIDRom representatives the Romanian language classes were held by AIDRom for asylum seekers and beneficiaries of international protection.
+The director of Giurgiu Regional Centre mentioned that the preparatory course for learning the Romanian language takes place at the Tudor Vianu Theoretical High School in Giurgiu, for one year, twice a week for two hours.
 The enrolment of asylum-seeking unaccompanied minors at the preparatory course was done by the legal representative.
 Nevertheless, at the time of registration they had already left the centre and none attended the course.

-In Bucharest there is only one educational institution (School no. 25) where Romanian language courses are organized for foreign citizens.
-In 2021 the courses were held twice a week, in person and online format (depending on the restrictions imposed by the authorities due to the Covid pandemic).
+In Bucharest there is only one educational institution (School no. 25) where Romanian language courses are organised for foreign citizens.
 Participants were divided into age groups, respectively: 6-10 years, 11-14 years, 15-18 years, over 18 years.
-The main difficulties identified were the distance to school and the lack of electronic devices when the courses were held online.[18]
+The main difficulties identified were the distance to school and the lack of electronic devices when the courses were held online.[22]

 [1] Article 20(1)(h) Asylum Act.